invoice_logo.png

 Whether a label says “waterproof” or “water-resistant,” it’s the accompanying number that matters.
 For example, if a jacket is rated as “10,000mm waterproof,” this means it can resist water pressure up to 10,000mm.
 Higher numbers mean better protection from water, just like the SPF rating on sunscreen.

-• 10,000mm: Ideal for regular skiing in varied conditions.
+• 10,000mm: Ideal for short-medium periods in light rain or dry snow conditions.

-• 15,000mm+: Best for heavy rain, wet snow, or prolonged exposure to moisture.
+• 20,000mm+: Best for heavy rain, wet snow, or prolonged exposure to moisture.

 Key Points to Remember